sctskw/attend.io/docs.md

 `GET /attendees`

-*retrieve an Attendee by its fields*
+*Retrieve an Attendee by Email or ID*

 <h3 id="getattendeebyfield-parameters">Parameters</h3>